salewski/terraform/website/docs/configuration/expressions.html.md

 different type than `list(number)`, a list of numbers.
 All elements of a collection must always be of the same type.

-The three _collection type kinds_ in the Terraform language are:
+The three kinds of collection type in the Terraform language are:

 * `list(...)`: a sequence of values identified by consecutive whole numbers starting with zero.